Which social media platform should I use for my business?

 The influx of recent baby boomers on Facebook highlights why it’s such a prime place to run ads, particularly among older demographics who have more money to spend.

 You can use Facebook to share photos, videos and company updates.
 From a business perspective, the site can be more low-maintenance than other social networks.
-But the average life span of a post is 6 hours so ensure you fully leverage every post.
+But the average life span of a post is six hours so ensure you fully leverage every post.

 To succeed as a business on Facebook, you need to pay to play through paid campaigns which can be expensive.
 On the plus side, Facebook knows a lot about its users, and it uses this information to your advantage when you purchase ads.
 Find out more about implementing Facebook campaigns.